Bruce Walters

-Bruce Walters (born November 29, 1954 in Davenport, Iowa), is an artist who has exhibited digital artworks, graphite drawings and paintings primarily in the American Midwest.
+Bruce Walters (born November 29, 1954, in Davenport, Iowa), is an artist who has exhibited digital artworks, graphite drawings and paintings primarily in the American Midwest.

 Walters received his MFA from the University of Wisconsin–Madison and BA from the University of Iowa.
 He retired from Western Illinois University in 2021 and was conferred with the title Professor Emeritus.

+Artwork

 Walters' artwork has been included in more than one hundred solo, invitational, and competitive exhibitions.
 Working in collaboration with some forty musicians, technicians, scientists and artists, Walters created Exploring NASA, which was first displayed as a 100' wide projection on the exterior of the Figge Art Museum, Davenport, IA in conjunction with the Smithsonian exhibition "NASA | ART: 50 Years of Exploration" in 2012.
 In December 2013, Exploring NASA was displayed as multiple projections at the Iowa Historical Museum in Des Moines, IA.
 Multiple Exploring NASA videos and astronaut drawings were exhibited at the Moline International Airport Gallery in 2019.

 Walters' series of artworks based on Modest Mussorgsky's Pictures at an Exhibition was exhibited in conjunction with a symphony orchestra concert at the Alder Theatre in Davenport, IA in 2013.
 His 30' canvas mural of jazz musician, Bix Beiderbecke was displayed on the exterior of the German American Heritage Center and Museum in Davenport, IA in conjunction with a museum and art exhibition in 2015.